jcha-ultra/agent-tasker/README.md

 - model other humans agents as sources

 ## Version History:

+#### v.0.3.9:
+- bots: updated bots so that they fetch their data during initiation

+#### v.0.3.8:
+- updated names of files to make more sense for what their actual purposes are
+- added tests folder to gitignore (planning to create a different regression suite later)

 #### v.0.3.7:
 - workstreams: created overweave workstream (currently same as the 'all' workstream)